George Gardiner (boxer): Later life

-Gardner opened a saloon in Chicago, and married Margaret Smith of South Bend, Indiana.
-He fathered a son in 1905, who also became a professional boxer in the Light Heavyweight division under the name, "Morgan Gardiner".
-Gardner's brother, Jimmy Gardner, claimed the World's Welterweight Title in 1908, making the Gardner brothers the first Irish American siblings in world history to hold world titles.
+Gardner opened a saloon in Chicago and married Margaret Smith of South Bend, Indiana.
+He fathered a son in 1905, who also became a professional boxer in the light-heavyweight division under the name, "Morgan Gardiner."
+Gardner's brother, Jimmy Gardner, claimed the world welterweight title in 1908, making the Gardner brothers the first Irish-American siblings in world history to hold world titles.

-George Gardner was pictured in the summer of 1930 on the front of "Self Defense Quarterly".
+George Gardner was pictured in the summer of 1930 on the front of "Self Defense Quarterly."

 Gardner was once ranked the #1 fighter in the world and he is considered one of the top fighters of all time, as well as one of the top light-heavyweights of all time.

 Gardner died at age 77 on July 10, 1954, in Chicago.
 Four ex-champions were pallbearers at his funeral.

 Professional boxing record

 All newspaper decisions are officially regarded as “no decision” bouts and are not counted in the win/loss/draw column.